A: In basic terms:

-2. The employer decides to keep the NICs savings rather than reinvesting them into the pension plan.
-The employees reinvest their income tax and NICs savings into the pension plan:
+2. The employer decides to keep the NIC savings rather than reinvesting them into the pension plan.
+The employees reinvest their income tax and NIC savings into the pension plan:

-4. The employer will reinvest their NICs savings and the employees will reinvest their NICs and income tax savings into the pension plan:
+4. The employer will reinvest their NIC saving and the employees will reinvest their NICs and income tax savings into the pension plan:

 If they are members of an occupational pension scheme, member contributions are paid before income tax is deducted.
 There is no need to claim the higher and additional rate tax relief through their tax return.
 This is very similar to salary exchange but salary exchange also saves on National Insurance contributions.